-An initial long Crab calibration observation took place in February 2003.
-Currently, typically one or two revolutions per viewing period are devoted to Crab calibration observations.
+Dedicated in-flight payload calibration observations are occasionally executed during the normal operations phase.
+The targets and frequency of these observations will be recommended by the PI instrument teams, which also may use special instrument settings in order to achieve the objectives.
+Because of the nature of the large FOV of the instruments, it is realistic to expect that, also depending on specific instrument parameters used for those dedicated calibration observations, useful scientific data can be obtained from the calibration source itself or from any other source within the same FOV.
 OMC flat field and dark current calibrations to characterise the instrument's response are performed about every one-and-a-half month with a duration of about 3.5 hours.
 Performance verifications of the spacecraft (such as an AOCS calibration), are also performed.
 Proposers should not duplicate calibration observations in preparing open time proposals.
+All calibration data are public.